Executive Book Summary of Getting Ahead by Joel Garfinkle

 In his book, Getting Ahead, top executive coach Joel Garfinkle reveals his signature PVI model—Perception, Visibility, and Influence.
 Through practical advice, true-to-life examples, and action-oriented tips, you’ll learn how to create the right image, increase your profile across your organization, and exert influence by driving change and inspiring people.
 Getting Ahead gives you the effective tools and tactical approaches that you can implement immediately to become an invaluable—and noticeable—resource for your company.

 In the executive book summary that follows, you will learn why Getting Ahead could be the most effective tool you ever invest in to advance your career.
-This leadership book for executives includes:
+This executive book includes:

 When you want to dig deeper than a leadership book summary and read an executive book that delivers on its promises, Getting Ahead won’t disappoint!

 Getting Ahead will put you out in front of the competition.
 You’ve done the hard work; now learn how to reap the rewards.
 Buy this executive book and become the successful leader you are capable of being.

 Read this book…common sense advice to advance your career.”

 coauthor of The One Minute Manager® and Lead with LUV

 author of What Color Is Your Parachute?